AlexanderHerlan/syncpy/README.md

-If you have any questions feel free to tweet me: https://twitter.com/AlexHerlan
+If you have any questions, comments or critiques, feel free to tweet me @AlexHerlan or fork me or poke me or ... or whatever it is you kids do these days.